Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/Objects/Track.md

 > The track object contains functionality used for track management (switching movers between different tracks).
 In includes functionality for:

-- Attaching a track hardware ID number to this object
 - Assigning a user-friendly numerical TrackID for use in code
 - Finding and addressing all movers on a track
+- Checking the status of the track initialization

-## Use
+## Description

 Tracks are a software defined group of motor modules that can be grouped together independently of the physical machine layout.
 Tracks allow you to switch movers between different groups of otherwise disconnected motor modules.
 A common use case is an oval system layout with a reject spur.
 Movers typically travel around the oval during normal production, but stop at a track "switch" which moves between the oval and a separate reject spur.